dbruning/accord/README.md

 The other 2 failed tests are due to insufficient unit test formulations, see [Issue Report 84](https://code.google.com/p/accord/issues/detail?id=84).

 Thus, the Portable Accord class libraries now seem to be working completely as expected.

+Note!
+The *Audio* related libraries are currently only functional when using the PCL libraries in a .NET 4.5 project.
+Support on Windows Phone and Store is not yet implemented.